Financial Information 2016 – 17

 Provision of all DT materials and other consumables needed by students so that Pupil Premium families are not disadvantaged from learning (varies per student).

-Gifted and Talented trips to universities and other venues to encourage students, particularly first generation university entrants, into feeling that university is a viable option for them.
+Trips to universities and other venues to encourage students, particularly first generation university entrants, into feeling that university is a viable option for them.
 Free to all students to not disadvantage Pupil Premium students (on-going costs).